Documentation / Single page application

 To test a single page application you probably want to measure more than just the first page (that loads the framework).
 You do that by using the Browsertime command/scripting.
 You can use either our commands or Selenium scripts.

-When you test a single page application make sure you add the --spa parameter to your test run command, so that Browsertime/sitespeed.io know it’s an SPA.
+When you test a single page application, make sure you add the --spa parameter to your test run command, so that Browsertime/sitespeed.io knows it's an SPA.
 That will enable:

-• End testing your page load after X seconds of no activity in the Resource Timing API.
-This makes sure that when you navigate to different pages, the navigation ends when everything finished loading.
+• Ending the page load test after X seconds of no activity in the Resource Timing API.
+This makes sure that when you navigate to different pages, the navigation ends when everything has finished loading.

 The navigation timing metrics are only useful for the first page that you test.
-Remember the pages in your SPA will not populate new navigation timing metrics.
+Remember, subsequent pages in your SPA will not populate new navigation timing metrics.

 You need to instrument the code yourself or use a framework to do that automatically.
-Read how LinkedIn use User Timings to measure their SPA.
+Read how LinkedIn uses User Timings to measure their SPA.

-If you run your tests with Chrome and enables --chrome.timeline you will also get metrics where Chrome spends it times rendering and executing JavaScript.
+If you run your tests with Chrome and enable --chrome.timeline, you will also get metrics for where Chrome spends its time rendering and executing JavaScript.

 module.exports = async function(context, commands) {